We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

-It contains all the features provided by the ‘Business’ plan, and does away with transaction fees.
+It contains all the features provided by the ‘Business’ plan — and does away with transaction fees.

-Crucially, it unlocks several important e-commerce features, namely:
+As you might expect, it unlocks several important e-commerce features, namely:

 - Point-of-sale (POS) features — these let you sell products in physical location via Squarespace and a card reader (note: US users only).

 - Customer accounts — these let your users create accounts that they can sign into for faster checkout (and increased conversions).